blaidddwr/socref/CONTRIBUTING.md

 feature(Model::Foo): Added lala method to implement blah feature.

-intern!(Model::Bar): Added code in the moo method to use the new blah feature in the foo model class.
+feature!(Model::Bar): Added code in the moo method to use the new blah feature in the foo model class.
 This breaks how the moo method behaves and must be accounted for wherever it is used.
 The moo method is not a public API method so it is not a public breaking change and the header